gklijs/cljs-snake/README.md

 This will auto compile and send all changes to the browser without the need to reload.

+## How To Play

+Move the snake in the direction of the sweets by using your arrow keys on the keyboard.

 ## License

 Distributed under the MIT license